Creating Your First Study

 Starting a New Study

-Type your research question or goal in plain language.
-There's no special format required.
+Type your research question or goal in the text input below.
+There's no special format required — just describe what you want to learn in plain language.
 Here are some examples of good starting points:

 The more specific you are, the better the AI Consultant can help.
 But even a vague starting point works — the Consultant will ask follow-up questions to sharpen the focus.